MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/payables-how-work-checks.md

 ---
-title: 'How to: Work With Checks| Microsoft Docs'
+title: Issue, Print, Cancel, and Void Checks| Microsoft Docs
-description: 'How to: Work With Cheques'
+description: Describes how to issue cheques using the payment journal, print cheques, and void or view cheque ledger entries in Financials.
 services: project-madeira
 documentationcenter:
 author: SorenGP